 The year is 1985.
 Scientists have just made a startling discovery: a massive hole in the ozone layer over Antarctica.
-This invisible shield, vital for protecting life on Earth from harmful ultraviolet radiation, was thinning at an alarming rate.
+Which means this invisible shield, vital for protecting life on Earth from harmful ultraviolet radiation, was thinning at an alarming rate.
 The implications were terrifying – increased skin cancer rates, damage to ecosystems, and unpredictable climate changes loomed large.
 But from this moment of crisis emerged a beacon of hope: the Vienna Convention for the Protection of the Ozone Layer.

 Main Subheading